-Back pain can strike at any time, keeping you from work, exercise, and other routine activities.
+Back pain refers to any stiffness, swelling, or general discomfort that affects any area of the spine between your waist and shoulders.
+It's the number one cause of disability worldwide and often occurs to general wear and tear.
+Almost everyone experiences back pain at some point in their lives.
+Back pain can strike at any time, keeping you from work, exercise, and other daily activities.
 Fortunately, with early intervention and treatment, most back pain responds to conservative care.
-At Core Rehab LLC, the providers boast years of experience diagnosing and treating back pain.
-Using a combination of physical therapy and integrative pain management, the team can help you feel better.
-To make an appointment at the office in Chicago, Illinois, call or schedule online today.
+At Core Rehab, our providers have years of experience diagnosing and treating back pain.
+Using a combination of physical therapy and integrative pain management, our team can get you relief quickly.

 Back sprain - A back sprain is defined as a stretch or tear of a ligament within the back.
 A ligament is the tissue that connects two bones together.
 Back sprains are very common injuries.
 Common symptoms of back sprains are limited movement, pain that increases when bending forward or sideways, and muscle spasms.

 Back strain - A back strain is defined as a stretch or tear of a muscle or tendon within the back.
 A tendon is the tissue that connects muscles to bones.
 Back strains can cause a decrease in mobility and increased pain with movement.

 Bulged or Herniated disc - A bulged or herniated disc occurs when a vertebral disc breaks through its protective outer barrier, placing pressure on the nerves.
 This can lead to pain, numbness, tingling, and/or weakness in an arm or leg.

 Sciatica - Sciatica occurs when the sciatic nerve is compressed by a bone spur or herniated disc.
 Over time, it can cause low back pain, weakness, and tingling in the legs and feet.